AndreaNardinocchi/placemark/README.md

 The way that we tie these database logics is via the **db.js**, which is basically a facade from which we can choose the database we want the app to use.

-#### Source attribution
+### Source attribution

 - https://www.mongodb.org
 - https://robomongo.org

 ## Joi Schemas

-The information the user will be inputting is defined in the Joi Schemas file **joi-schema.js** which indicates 'string', 'number', 'date' fields with certain value ranges which might or might not be indicated as well as whether they are required or not.
+The information the user will be inputting is defined in the Joi Schemas file **joi-schema.js**, which indicates 'string', 'number', 'date' fields with value ranges when needed.
 Ex.:

 ```
 export const UserSpec = UserCredentialsSpec.keys({